HMCS Malaspina

 HMCS Malaspina was a Canadian government fisheries patrol vessel pressed into service with the Royal Canadian Navy in 1917 and again in 1939 and which therefore saw service during the First World War and Second World War.
-The vessel was constructed in 1913 in Dublin, Ireland and patrolled the fisheries along the West Coast of Canada.
+The vessel was constructed in 1913 in Dublin, Ireland, and patrolled the fisheries along the West Coast of Canada.

 A sister ship of CGS Galiano, Malaspina was also taken over by the Royal Canadian Navy, and both ships mixed civil duties with naval patrol and examination work, including minesweeping training and trials, for much of the war.
 Malaspina survived the war and returned to fisheries protection work in 1920.
-In 1939, following the outbreak of the Second World War, Malaspina was again commissioned in the Royal Canadian Navy, serving as a patrol and examination vessel and subsequently as a training ship before being paid off in 1945 and sold for scrap in 1946.
+In 1939, following the outbreak of the Second World War, Malaspina was again commissioned in the Royal Canadian Navy, serving as a patrol and examination vessel and subsequently as a training ship before being paid off in 1945 and sold in 1946.
+The ship became part of the Powell River Breakwater in the Powell River in British Columbia sometime in 1946, sank sometime in 1949, and was raised and scrapped in 1951.